zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: string
           :required: false

-     - For digital goods, you must make sure to apply the VAT rate from your customer’s country in most jurisdictions.
+     - For digital goods in most jurisdictions, you must apply the VAT rate from your customer’s country.
-       Use this parameter to restrict the payment methods available to your customer to methods from a single country only.
+       Choose the VAT rates you have used for the order to ensure your customer’s country matches the VAT country.
-       Set it to the country which’s VAT rates you have used for the order to ensure your customer’s country matches the VAT country.
+       Use this parameter to restrict the payment methods available to your customer to those from a single country.

 .. _payment-method-specific-parameters: